Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

-For example, US has embraced the complete band for unlicensed low-power use, setting a specified limit of 14 dBm EIRP as mentioned in \cite{USNEW6GHBANDANNOUNC}.
-Utilizing higher power modes up to 36 dB EIRP necessitates the use of AFC \cite{US6GRULES}.
-Similarly, the Kingdom of Saudi Arabia has adopted the n96 band for unlicensed use.
-To protect primary users, such as microwave links, the regulator has implemented an AFC system \cite{SAUDIAFC6GH}.
-In contrast, Europe has sanctioned the 5925 – 6425 MHz segment for unlicensed 5G use \cite{3GPPREL16SUMMARY} and for establishing unlicensed local networks \cite{EUROPEFREQALLOC}.
-Similarly, Japan permits the use of the same band for low-power data transmission, specifying a limit of around 23 dBm EIRP for a 20 MHz channel \cite{JAPANFREQALLOC}.
+In the US, the entire band is open for unlicensed low-power use, with a limit of 14~dBm EIRP \cite{USNEW6GHBANDANNOUNC}.
+A higher power of up to 36~dBm EIRP is allowed when devices connect through AFC \cite{US6GRULES}.
+Saudi Arabia has also opened the n96 band for unlicensed use and requires AFC to protect primary users such as microwave links \cite{SAUDIAFC6GH}.
+In Europe, only the 5925--6425~MHz range is approved for unlicensed 5G and local networks \cite{3GPPREL16SUMMARY, EUROPEFREQALLOC}.
+Japan permits the same range for low-power use, with a limit of about 23~dBm EIRP for a 20~MHz channel \cite{JAPANFREQALLOC}.

+{ \textbf{\underline{In conclusion}}, the 6 GHz U-NII band is highly promising, which naturally attracts strong attention from multiple stakeholders.
+These interests often diverge, as the Wi-Fi community and the cellular industry hold different expectations and priorities for how the band should be used. }